 CHATSWORTH, Calif.--(BUSINESS WIRE)--Aug.
-1, 2002--Leading microturbine power systems manufacturer Capstone Turbine Corporation today confirmed it has documented more than 2 million hours -- approximately 250 years -- of aggregated runtime among its microturbine systems operating in North America and overseas.
+1, 2002--Leading microturbine power stems manufacturer Capstone Turbine Corporation today confirmed it has documented more than 2 million hours -- approximately 250 years -- of aggregated runtime among its microturbine systems operating in North America and overseas.

 Capstone MicroTurbine(TM) power systems -- which have only one moving part and use no liquid lubricants or coolants -- have integrated power electronics that control the system and have the capability to track hours of operation.
 Capstone has accumulated operating data on about half of the nearly 2,400 microturbines the company has shipped since its 1998 introduction of the product.
 Of those tracked systems, Capstone confirmed to date a total of 2,171,178 operating hours.
 There are 8,760 hours in a year.